Link: Apply now for the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card

 As you can see based on the terms, eligibility for the Chase Sapphire Preferred or Chase Sapphire Reserve is based on not currently having either of these cards, and based on not being a previous cardmember who received a bonus on either card within the past 48 months.

 Many wonder at what point you’re considered a previous cardmember based on having had the card in the past.
 Most data points suggest that you’re considered a previous cardmember within a few days of canceling an account.
-Personally I’d recommend waiting until the next calendar month, just to be on the safe side.
+Some people prefer to wait until the following calendar month to be on the safe side, but that doesn’t seem to be necessary.

 In other words, say you had the Chase Sapphire Preferred (and earned the bonus over 48 months ago), and then closed the account on November 15.
-You might then potentially be eligible for the Chase Sapphire Reserve within a few days, though personally I’d wait until December 1 to apply, just to be on the safe side.
+You might then potentially be eligible for the Chase Sapphire Reserve within a few days, though some may choose to wait until December 1 to apply.

 Bottom line